Leo Abse

 Leopold Abse (22 April 1917 – 19 August 2008) was a Welsh lawyer and politician.
-He was a Welsh Labour MP for nearly 30 years, noted for promoting private member's bills to decriminalise male homosexual relations and liberalise the divorce laws.
+He was a British Labour MP for nearly 30 years, noted for promoting private member's bills to decriminalise male homosexual relations and liberalise the divorce laws.
 During his parliamentary career, Abse introduced more private member's bills than any other parliamentarian in the 20th century.
 After his retirement from Parliament he wrote several books about politics, based on his interest in psychoanalysis.

 Family and background

 Leo Abse was one of the sons of Rudolf Abse, a Jewish solicitor and cinema owner who lived in Cardiff.
 His maternal grandfather, Tobias, had emigrated to Wales from Siemiatycze, a Polish town then located within the Russian Empire.
 His grandmother came from Germany.
 Abse's younger brother Dannie Abse (1923–2014) was a poet, and his older brother Wilfred Abse (1915–2005) a psychoanalyst.
 He also had a sister, Hulda.
 Abse attended Howard Gardens High School in Cardiff and then the London School of Economics, where he studied law.
-Having joined the Labour Party in 1934, he clandestinely visited Spain during the closing months of the Spanish Civil War, in 1939.
+Having joined the Labour Party in 1934, he clandestinely visited Spain during the closing months of the Spanish Civil War in 1939.

 Abse married Marjorie Davies in 1955.
 They had two children: Tobias (now a Marxist historian) and Bathsheba.
 Marjorie died in 1996.
 His second marriage was to Ania Czepulkowska, in 2000, when Abse was 83 and Czepulkowska 33.
 Abse died on 19 August 2008.
 Some 10 years after her husband died, Mrs Czepulkowska-Abse broke her silence and spoke to the South Wales Argus and paid tribute to her husband.
 She confirmed that she is still living and working in London.